 Here are my final results from the race!

-As we pulled into Kirksville around midnight, I couldn’t help but think about how this was the end of an amazing chapter.
+As I drove home, I thought about how this was the end of an amazing chapter.
 The past few months had been filled with triathlon training and I became mentally and physically strong in new ways.

-I feel so thankful to call myself an ironman!
+I felt (and still feel!) so thankful to call myself an ironman!